mpm-tu-berlin/eflips/eflips/docs/developer_guide.rst

     D:\GIT\test-project> git commit -m "Added eflips submodule and symlink" D:\GIT\test-project> git push

 Symbolic links are committed to the GIT repository and - in theory - preserved when cloning the repository as shown above.
-In practice, Windows users will have to fix the symlinks afterwards (see :ref:`section below <cloning_repo_submodules>`).
+In practice, Windows users will have to fix the symlinks after cloning (see :ref:`section below <cloning_repo_submodules>`).

 If you now create a project in your favourite IDE with ``test-project`` as the root folder, opening a console and typing